timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/more-factors.md

 ####  Factor 10: Dev/prod parity

 The tenth factor emphasizes the **importance of keeping all of our environments as similar as possible** to minimize potential discrepancies that could lead to unexpected behavior in production.
-**Containers play a crucial role in achieving this** by encapsulating the application and its dependencies including the operating system, ensuring that it runs consistently across different environments.
+**Containers play a crucial role in achieving this** by encapsulating the application and its dependencies, including the operating system, ensuring that it runs consistently across different environments.

-The most obvious way to create a container image for your application is to write a **Dockerfile**, run `docker build`, and push it to the container registry of our choice via `docker push`.
+The most obvious way to create a container image for your application is to write a **Dockerfile**, run `docker build`, and push it to the container registry of your choice via `docker push`.

 ![](../images/dockerfile.png)